TOAST-DOCS/Network-Load-Balancer/en/public-api.md

 ### Apply IP ACL Group to Load Balancer

-Apply an IP ACL group to a load balancer.
+Applies an IP ACL group to a load balancer.
-Load balancers that have an IP ACL group applied to them are subject to the IP ACL target rules contained in the group.
+The IP ACL target rules included in the group are applied to the load balancer to which the IP ACL group is applied.
-You can apply multiple groups to a load balancer.
-However, the groups must all have the same action.
+Multiple groups can be applied to a load balancer.
+However, the actions of all groups must be the same.
-Any IP ACL groups that were previously applied to the load balancer are deleted and reapplied with the entered list of groups.
+All IP ACL groups previously applied to the load balancer are deleted and the entered group list are applied.

 ```
 PUT /v2.0/lbaas/loadbalancers/{lb_id}/bind_ipacl_groups